• Recipes

 2. Next, roughly chop one can of artichoke hearts.
 Leave the other can of artichoke hearts whole.

-5. Add the pasta.
-Press down gently (I use my hand) so the noodles are flat and mostly submerged under the stock.
+6. Add the pasta.
+Press down gently on the pasta (I use my hand) so the noodles are flat and mostly submerged under the stock.
 It’s okay if the noodles aren’t completely covered with liquid.

 Notes